aws-samples/aws-kms-pq-tls-example/README.md

 Demo code to setup the Java SDK 2.0 to use Post-quantum TLS with KMS.
 See [this blog post](https://aws.amazon.com/blogs/security/using-post-quantum-tls-with-kms/) for more info.

 ### Prequesites
-1. Java, Git, and Maven installed
+1. Java Development Kit 8 or later, Maven 3.1.1 or later, and Git 2.0 or later
 1. AWS credentials setup for your platform, see [Set Up AWS Credentials for Development](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/setup-credentials.html).
 ### Running the example
 ```$bash